 If you see someone acting in a manner that breaches a TFB, contact the relevant local government authority directly.
 If the behaviour is related to arson, report this to police immediately, if it is an emergency, i.e. has caused a fire, call 000.

 When a Total Fire Ban is in place, it’s important to be aware of what you can and can’t do.
 Here’s a list of FAQs to help you understand the rules during a TFB.

-Before conducting any of the below activities during a Total Fire Ban, DFES and the relevant local government must be notified via this Online Notification Form at least 30 minutes prior to the activity commencing.
+Before conducting any of the prescribed activities during a Total Fire Ban, one of the regulatory conditions is to notify DFES and the relevant local government via this Online Notification Form at least 30 minutes prior to the activity commencing.